Studying Fashion at Salford

 What will my timetable in first year look like?

 First year students are in four days a week.
 Typically the contact hours are 9.30am-4.30pm, although some days may be shorter.
 There is normally one full day free a week to enable students to participate in extra-curricular activities or work part-time.
+You will get your full timetable in September.

 Is this course suitable for students that commute?